Profile updated 10/12/19

 My additional specialisms include:

-- tours of Mayfair and the West End, Soho and China Town, Bankside and the South Bank, Covent Garden and Seven Dials, Bloomsbury, the City of London; Shoreditch and Hoxton;
+- 'Secret history' tours of Mayfair and the West End, Soho and China Town, Bankside and the South Bank, Covent Garden and Seven Dials, Bloomsbury, the City of London; Shoreditch and Hoxton;

-- 'Churchill in Four Hats' - the London life of Winston Churchill ... with a special sartorial focus:
+- 'Churchill in Four Hats' - Winston Churchill's London ... with a special sartorial focus as befits this most unlikely of style icons;

 - 'Menswear and Making' (from tailoring and shoemaking to ceramics and jewellers);